takaakit/design-pattern-examples-in-cpp/README.md

 Design Pattern Examples in C++
 ===

-Model and code examples of design patterns for C++.
+Model and code examples of GoF Design Patterns for C++.
-You can utilize this examples as follows.
+This project is available for the following objectives:

-* You try Model-Driven Development (MDD) using Astah and M PLUS plug-in.
+* To try Model-Driven Development (MDD) using Astah and M PLUS plug-in.
-* You understand the mapping between UML model and C++ code.
+* To understand the mapping between UML model and C++ code.
-* You understand the design pattern examples in C++.
+* To understand GoF Design Pattern examples in C++.
   etc.

 > UML model example: